 I am a PhD student in Computer Science at UT Austin, where I am fortunate to have Scott Aaronson as my advisor.
+I am supported by an NDSEG fellowship.
 Previously, I was an undergrad in Mathematics with Computer Science at MIT.

 I am broadly interested in quantum and classical complexity theory.
 Currently, much of my research focuses on (limitations of) quantum algorithms and (in)ability to apply classical algorithmic techniques in quantum computation.